 3. Introduction and Variations on a Theme by Mozart, Op.
 9 by Fernando Sor

-A wonderful piece written by one of the most important composers of the guitar.
-This piece uses a theme from a section in Mozart’s opera The Magic Flute, Die Zauberflöte, and develops 5 wonderful variations on it.
-A great work that every classical guitarist should know.
+This is a wonderful piece written by one of the most important composers of the guitar.
+This piece uses a theme from a section in Mozart’s opera The Magic Flute, Die Zauberflöte, and develops five wonderful variations on it.
+It’s a great work that every classical guitarist should know.

 4. Grand Overture, Op.
 61 by Mauro Giuliani

 The lesser known, but equally important composer Giuliani has truly spectacular works.
 From the classical era, his pieces can not be overlooked for the absolute beauty that they bring to the instrument.

 This piece was originally written for the piano.
 However, being that the composer was intentionally trying to emulate the sounds of the guitar, in the end, this piece has become more popularly performed on this instrument.
 It’s Andalusian sounds paint a wonderful bridge of the true connection that Spain has with the guitar.